LukeGall/Level-4-Solo-Project/timelog.md

 ## 16 Oct 2020
 * *2 hour* Finish up the implementation of the gearBit switching when clicked and the marble passes through them

+### Week 4 - Week of assessments so not as much done

+## 19 Oct 2020
+* *1 hour* Meeting plan, meeting and writeup of the minutes

+## 21 Oct 2020 - Worked on lit review for educational games mainly
+* *3 hour* Gathering research papers for background information and gain an idea of the field educational games
+* *1 hour* Read and highlight my first paper
+* *1 hour* Summary of the paper including a critical analysis of the paper
+* *1 hour* Read and highlight of the second paper based on meta analysis of serious games
+* *1 hour* Write up of summary of the second paper

+## 23 Oct 2020
+* *1 hour* Started trying to add marbles to a loop system so that the speed can be updated
+* *1 hour* Basic pause/ play system for the marbles moving down
+* *1.5 hour* Fix speed of marble and added an interactive slider to change the speed of the game play